HNW Advisor Match

 Alternative investments

-Role: non-correlated returns, illiquidity premium, tax characteristics.
-Typical allocation: 10-25% of portfolio.
+Role: non-correlated returns, illiquidity premium, tax characteristics (carried interest flow-through, depreciation, etc.).
+Typical HNW allocation: 10-25% of portfolio.

-Watch: liquidity lockups, fee layering (fund-of-fund structures add 1-2% of drag), J-curve patience.
-Fee-only advisors choose alts based on portfolio fit, not kickbacks.
+Watch: liquidity lockups (7-15 years for PE/VC), fee layering (fund-of-fund structures add 1-2% of drag), J-curve patience.
+Fee-only advisors choose alts based on portfolio fit, not kickbacks or soft-dollar arrangements.

 Coordination across specialists